Beguiling Woodstock, VT & Beyond Bike Tour

 - Maps and cue sheets for each day's ride

-- Tax and gratuities at inn and restaurants
+- Tax and gratuities for meals and side excursions

 - Featherweight, high visibility, reflective vest